lando/lando/docs/guides/how-to-wire-up-browsersync-and-gulp-in-my-lando-app.md

 * Look at your open browser window again (without refreshing).
 You should see the impact of your scss edit.
 * Feel very excited!

+## Known issues

+* When submitting a form on https://bs.myproject.lndo.site you will be redirected to https://appserver_nginx (which is not a working url).
+If you know a solution for this problem, please update this guide.

 <GuideFooter test="" original="" repo=""/>
 <Newsletter />